 In 2006 an appraisal document of the Airfield was produced and this was presented to the Council's Conservation Advisory Group and Portfolio Holder at a meeting on 16 May 2007.
 Members supported both the Appraisal and Conservation Area boundary.

 Following meetings with representatives of the Imperial War Museum, the Council's Cabinet considered the Duxford Airfield Conservation Area Appraisal at a meeting on 16 January 2008, but deferred a decision on the approval of the Appraisal as Council Policy.

 A PDF version of the document may be downloaded.
 The maps have been separated out to make it easier to download.

-Paper copies of the document may also be inspected at South Cambridgeshire Hall, Cambourne during normal office hours.
+Paper copies of the document may also be inspected at our South Cambridgeshire Hall, Cambourne offices, during normal office hours.

 For more information, please contact email@example.com